-Welcome to the 2022-2023 school year.
-It is a pleasure and a privilege to be part of the Gilroy Unified School District team for my sixteenth year as Superintendent.
+Welcome to the 2023-2024 school year.
 Our 1,100 employees are deeply committed to increasing the rigor and quality of our educational programs so that students can achieve at the highest possible levels academically.
 Thanks to their collective efforts, our students learn in school environments that are safe, well-maintained, and that provide for the development of the whole child through a wide range of programs and activities.

 The many successes at GUSD are the result of district initiatives targeted towards achieving the goals defined by the Board of Education and the district’s Local Control Accountability Plan (LCAP).
 One of the main goals of GUSD is to provide high quality instruction and 21st century learning opportunities to ensure college and career readiness for all students.
 Staff development days focus on teaching new practices and strategies to teachers to support the different needs of students and ensure that students have the skills necessary to be competitive in the workforce.
 This year, like the last two years, an additional focus of professional development will be on social and emotional learning of students, as well as helping students remain connected to their school communities.
 At all three levels (elementary, middle and high), Academic Coaches and Instructional Specialists have supported teachers through modeling, coaching and curriculum development at each of our school sites.